Movie Review: “Get Out”

 This movie is filled with good actors giving good performances.
-The great performances came from the actors who played the African-American workers at the house, specifically the actress who played Georgina (Betty Gabriel).
-These actors had to play very complex characters (you will understand why I say that when you see the movie).
-This movie depends on these actors playing the characters in a convincing way.
-All of the "switches" and craziness, this movie just does not work if the audience cannot believe in these characters.
-The "switches" (again, you will know what I mean when you see the movie) need to seem natural and need to be convincing.
+The best performances came from the actors who played the workers at the house, specifically the actress who played Georgina (Betty Gabriel).
+These actors had to play very complex characters (you will understand why I say that if and when you have seen the movie).
+This movie depends on these actors playing their characters in a convincing way.
+With all of the "switches" and craziness, this movie just does not work if the audience cannot believe in these characters.
+The "switches" (again, you will know what I mean if and when you have seen the movie) need to seem natural and need to be convincing.
 Betty Gabriel was a huge standout in this movie, her scenes were creepy and very intense.
 She gave the movie depth as her character provided hostility, agony, and creepiness (sometimes all at the same time!).
-I was incredibly impressed with the performance by Betty Gabriel and would have liked to see this character explored further.
+I was incredibly impressed with the performance by Betty Gabriel and would have liked to have seen this character explored further.

 I thought this movie worked best when it was showing the awkward racism that Chris had to deal with over this weekend.
-The movie utilizes a type of racism that you do not often get to see in movies.
-Racism that is presented as friendly or presented as a compliment but is still very clearly racism.
+The movie utilized a type of racism that you do not often get to see in movies.
+That racism is presented as friendly or presented as a compliment, but is still very clearly racist.
 I thought it was interesting to see how Chris had to deal with this.
-The racist comments were not presented in a hostile way, but they came from the family of the girl that he was dating so he just had to accept it even though it very clearly bothered and affected him.
+The racist comments were not presented in a hostile way, and they came from the family of the girl that he was dating, so Chris just had to accept it — even though it very clearly bothered him.
 I think this was fascinating to see on screen and I can not imagine what it must be like for anyone that must live in a situation such as that.
-What this awkward racism does, is it makes all of the uneventful, heavy dialogue scenes more interesting to watch than the eventful, heavy action scenes.
-This causes the audience (or at least me) to never be bored throughout the rising action.
+What this awkward racism does is it makes all of the uneventful, heavy dialogue scenes more interesting to watch, because it added so much tension to each scene.
+This caused the audience (or at least me) to never be bored throughout all of the heavy dialogue in the rising action.

-Like I said, this movie works best when it is addressing the awkward racism and the paranoia that it causes Chris to have to deal with.
-For most of the movie, this works and it is very interesting to watch.
-However, in roughly the third act of the film, Chris makes a discovery that causes the movie to kind of take a turn away from what made the previous acts so great.
-Here is what is so unfortunate about this: neither the third act or the first two were bad, but they did not fit together.
-Now I do not mean that the third act doesn't make any sense when compared to the first two.
-What I mean by that is that Chris goes from dealing with the awkward racism for two full acts of rising action, then the climax presents a completely new issue.
+Like I said, this movie worked best when it was addressing the awkward racism and the paranoia that it caused Chris to have to deal with.
+For most of the movie, this worked and it was very interesting to watch.
+However, in roughly the third act of the film, Chris made a discovery that caused the movie to kind of take a turn away from what made the previous acts so great.
+Unfortunately, neither the third act or the first two were bad, but they did not fit together.
+What I mean by that is that Chris went from dealing with the awkward racism for two full acts of rising action, then the climax presents a completely new issue.
 Almost as if the climax was taken from a different movie and slapped onto the end of this one.
 I think the climax of the movie would have worked a lot better if the "new issue" had been teased and suggested at from the beginning.
-Instead it seemed like the racism that Chris was dealing with the whole time, ended up being irrelevant.
+Instead it seemed like the racism that Chris was dealing with the whole time ended up being irrelevant.

-Coupled with the awkward racism, this movie was made so compelling by watching Chris as he tried to understand and get to the bottom of what on earth was going on with the people at this house.
-Why were the African-American workers acting so strange?
-What is the extend of the mothers hypnosis?
-Are the two somehow connected?
-If they were connected, why is this all happening?
+Coupled with the awkward racism, this movie was made so compelling by watching Chris as he tried to understand what on earth was going on with the people at this house.
+Why were the people working at the house acting so strange?
+What was the extent of the mother’s hypnosis capabilities?
+Were the two somehow connected?
+If they were connected, why was this all happening?
 I thought this movie did a very good job of taking the audience on this journey with Chris.
-It gives just enough clues to keep the movie interesting, but it does not give enough to give away the answers.
-While I did not think that the climax worked well with the build up, I do have to acknowledge how effective the build up was at keeping the movie interesting.
+It gave just enough clues to keep the movie interesting, but it did not give enough to give away the answers.
+While I did not think that the climax worked well with the rising action, the rising action was clearly effective at keeping the movie interesting.

-I do not think a movie should be judged by the effectiveness or flaws of the trailers, which is why I gave this Con so few points.
-That being said, I do think this movie suffers a bit from Trailer Syndrome.
+I do not think a movie should be judged by the effectiveness or flaws of its trailers, which is why I think this is such a minor issue.
+That being said, I think this movie suffered a bit from trailer syndrome.
 To me, trailer syndrome is when a trailer gives away too much.
 In this case, while the trailer does not (in any way) reveal the ending of this movie, I think a lot of the more memorable or intense moments were in the trailer.
 Chris going out at night and running into Walter (Marcus Hendersen) or the majority of the creepy scenes from Georgina.
-There were many more examples of this but I unfortunately think that this movie would be far more effective if the trailer did not have so many of the creepy or startling moments.
-Another solution would be if the movie put in even more of these moments.
-I do not believe that this significantly hurts the movie, but I do think it is worth noting.
+There were many more examples of this, but I unfortunately think that this movie would have been far more effective if the trailer did not include so many of the more creepy or startling moments of the movie.
+I do not believe that this significantly hurt the movie, but I think it was worth noting.